The Concept of Monetary Base

-- Currency: The total currency circulating in the public + currency physically held in the vaults of commercial banks
+- Physical Currency means: The total currency circulating in the public + currency physically held in the vaults of commercial banks

 - The commercial banks reserves: Total of reserve that are held in the central bank.